Roland Corporation: 1970s

-On 18 April 1972, just a month after resigning from Ace, Kakehashi founded Roland in Osaka, Kakehashi, who had no musical training, wanted to appeal to amateurs and hobbyists, and focused on miniaturization, affordability, and simplicity.
+On 18 April 1972, just a month after resigning from Ace, Kakehashi founded Roland in Osaka.
+Kakehashi, who had no musical training, wanted to appeal to amateurs and hobbyists, and focused on miniaturization, affordability, and simplicity.

 The "Roland" name was selected for export purposes, as Kakehashi was interested in a name that was easy to pronounce for his worldwide target markets.
 The name was found in a telephone directory, and Kakehashi was satisfied with the simple two-syllable word and its soft consonants.
 The letter "R" was chosen because it was not used by many other music equipment companies, so would stand out in trade-show directories and industry listings.
 Kakehashi did not learn of the French epic poem The Song of Roland until later.

 With seven employees from his former company, a rented shed, and $100,000, Kakehashi built on his experience at Ace, introducing a drum machine, the TR-77 or Rhythm 77, as Roland's first product, followed by the TR-33 and TR-55 released that same year.
 In 1973, Roland introduced the first compact synthesizer produced in Japan and the first synthesizer produced by Roland, the SH-1000, as well as their first non-preset synthesizer, the SH-3.

 The company was also manufacturing effects units, introducing the RE-201 Space Echo in 1974, and expanding into guitar amplifiers the following year with the JC-60 and JC-120 Jazz Chorus, whose chorus circuit would become the first BOSS product, the CE-1 Chorus Ensemble, the following year.
 In 1976, Roland introduced the semi-modular System 100 and the modular System 700 synthesizers.

 In 1977, the company introduced one of the earliest microprocessor-driven music sequencers, the MC-8 MicroComposer, and the first guitar synthesizer, the GR-500.
-Just one year later, they introduced the CompuRhythm CR-78, the first drum machine that enabled users to program and store their own drum patterns.
+One year later, they introduced the CompuRhythm CR-78, the first drum machine that enabled users to program and store their own drum patterns.